Construction dumpster rental in Portland

 20-yard construction roll-off

-Our 20-yard roll-off fits kitchen and bath remodels, single-room demo, and small framing jobs in tight spaces.
+This 20-yard container fits kitchen and bath remodels, single-room demo, and small framing jobs in tight spaces.

 30-yard construction roll-off

-The 30-yard roll-off runs 22 feet long, 8 feet wide, and 6 feet tall, with about 4 tons included for your project.
+The 30-yard roll-off runs 22 feet long, 8 feet wide, and 6 feet tall, with about 4 tons included for your debris.

-The 30-yard container handles whole-house remodels, additions, and new-build framing with high walls that fit bulky drywall and lumber.
+The 30-yard container takes whole-house remodels, additions and new-build framing with high walls that handle bulky drywall and lumber.

 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons of debris included.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons included.

-Sized for commercial builds, large tear-outs, and multi-phase jobs, this 40-yard container is the largest roll-off we stage.
+Sized for commercial builds and large tear-outs, the 40-yard roll-off is the largest container staged on active sites.

 Construction Debris, Drywall, Lumber Acceptance